titu1994/IDS-Course-Project/_posts/2018-02-23-weekly-report-3.md

 # Christopher

 ### What I did
-- Imported project structure and core modules that will be built later
+- Updated project structure and core modules that will be built later
-- As part of data discovery; for now obtained the public bike data
+- Looked at Census.Gov and CityofChicago Datasets and work related to Demographics information.
-- Spent time in understanding work that has to be done and what is being done by the team.
+- Tried some tutorials on data extraction.

 ### What I plan to do next week
-- Planning on getting the data in the health sector and relate it to the existing requirements
+- Apply what has been understood for the data extraction.
-- Must finalize the data and draft the first report.
+- Work with the team in scrapping the yelp data as per the specifications provided.
-- Learn more on visualization, for that is where I look forward to contribute primarily.
+- Learn more on visualization.

 ### Blocks or impediments to the plan for next week
 - Nothing unprecedented, like pointed above the integration of data could need some extra effort.